-The University, in its sole discretion, will post the positions and minimum numbers of employees needed to work during the Winter Break period.
+The University, in its sole discretion, will post the classifications, including the maximum number of employees, needed to work during the Winter Break period.
 Should not enough employees sign up, the additional assignment roster procedures will be followed to fill remaining assignments.
+The University reserves the sole right as to whether or not to assign employees to work during Winter Break.